What is AngioScore?

 California Technology Ventures, LLC

-California Technology Ventures specializes in direct investments in technology and life science companies, focusing on building world-class enterprises.
-They provide capital, resources, and strategic guidance to entrepreneurs.
+California Technology Ventures specializes in direct investments in technology and life science companies, focusing on building world-class enterprises through strategic guidance.

 What's next for AngioScore?